The Most Volatile Currency Pairs and How to Trade Them

 - Volatile currency pairs still obey many technical aspects of trading, like support and resistance levels, trendlines and price patterns.
 Traders can take advantage of the volatility using technical analysis in combination with strict risk management principles.

-- Staying up to date with the latest forex pair news, analysis and prices can help you predict possible changes in volatility.
-At DailyFX we also have comprehensive forex forecasts to help you navigate the market.
+- Staying up to date with the latest forex pair news, analysis and rates can help you predict possible changes in volatility.
+We provide comprehensive trading forecasts to help you navigate the market.

-- DailyFX hosts daily webinars which can help you prepare for volatile market times.
+- DailyFX hosts daily webinars to answer questions and help traders prepare for volatile market conditions.